NghiaNim/NghiaNim/README.md

 - 👋 Hi, I’m @NghiaNim
-- 👀 I’m interested in AI, machine learning, and theoretical computer science.
+- 👀 I’m interested in full-stack development and machine learning.
-- 🌱 I’m currently learning and researching machine learning and building softwares.
+- 🌱 I’m currently building cool projects using machine learning and software engineering.
 - 💞️ I’m looking to collaborate on any software development project and machine learning.
-- 📫 How to reach me: nghia.nim@nyu.edu / +971 50 2718 206
+- 📫 How to reach me: nghia.nim@nyu.edu / +1 (929) 487-4186

 <!---
 NghiaNim/NghiaNim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.